Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Results Overview

 Note that, for $n_P = 0$, we recover known classification lower-bounds of \cite{audibert2007fast}.
-As in that work, our lower-bounds exclude the regime $\alpha\beta> d$ for $\dmFam$ as it's not possible to construct nontrivial such settings (see discussion and Proposition 3.4 therein).
+As in that work, our lower-bounds exclude the regime $\alpha\beta> d$ for $\dmFam$ since nontrivial such settings are impossible (see Proposition 3.4 and discussion in \cite{audibert2007fast}).

-The main technicality in our transfer lower-bound is in dealing with two sources of randomness $(P, Q)$, along with the constraint of keeping $(P, Q)$ related through $\gamma$.
+The main technicality in our transfer lower-bound is in dealing with two sources of randomness $(P, Q)$, along with keeping $(P, Q)$ related through $\gamma$.
 Unlike in usual lower-bounds, the learner has access to non-identical samples, in addition to \emph{knowing} both marginals $P_X, Q_X$.
-This brings up an interesting point: additional unlabeled data do not improve the rates of transfer.
+This brings up an interesting point: \emph{additional unlabeled data do not improve the minimax rates of transfer}.